alpguvenir/NearestPoints/README.md

 The program asks for the name of the output '.txt' file, without giving the '.txt' extension, and the path for the file to be saved into.
 The program assumes the user enters a valid path.

+The program terminates when:
+ - The input is empty
+ - Input consists of 1 instance
+ - Input includes characters
+ - Input includes comma for decimal place separator
+ - The path provided is not correct

 The user should be aware that if such a '.txt' file exists with the given name at the given path, the program will override the file.

-The program round the floating point values to the nearest 1st decimal place
+The program round the floating point values to the nearest 1st decimal place.

 # Usage
 For using the NearestCoordinates, simply clone the project using 'git clone' command.
 Compile the project.